dcchambers/note-keeper/README.md

   * Use the `-v` flag to print the contents of the note.

 * `-i | --info`
+  * :warning: Not yet implemented!
   * Use the `-i` flag to print information about a note.

 * `-e | --edit <Date>`
+  * :warning: Not yet implemented!
   * Use the `-e` flag with a DATE argument to edit a note from a specific date.

 * `-h | --help`